 Statement on Racism

-The Association for Nonsmokers-Minnesota (ANSR) stands strongly with our staff, community partners, and all members of the Asian, Asian American, and Pacific Islander community, who are facing increased racism, xenophobic attacks, and bigotry.
+ANSR stands strongly with our staff, community partners, and all members of the Asian, Asian American, and Pacific Islander community, who are facing increased racism, xenophobic attacks, and bigotry.
 As an organization focused on tobacco prevention, public health policy change, and community education, ANSR recognizes our role in eliminating the health inequities that Asian American communities in Minnesota face including those due to decades of tobacco industry targeting.
 ANSR denounces the discrimination that has intensified during the pandemic and which is fueled by hateful political rhetoric.

 We do not tolerate racism, xenophobia, or violence of any kind, and continue to review and ensure that our internal policies are equitable.
 We remain committed to working in solidarity with our partners to end racism, be anti-racist allies, and stop racially-motivated violence.